-Efforts to make websites accessible result in a better user experience for all, not just for users with disabilities.
-Simple changes that make sites easier to use bring huge improvements for everyone, and economic gains for businesses as they can reach a larger customer base.
+Making websites and mobile apps more accessible results in a better user experience for all, not just for users with disabilities.
+Simple changes that make sites more user-friendly bring huge improvements for everyone.
+For instance, being able to listen to a text when lighting conditions are not optimal, or reading subtitles to a video when the sound is inaudible.
+Accessibility also benefits businesses with economic gains, as they can reach a larger customer base.

-Web accessibility is not just a question of technical standards and of web architecture and design.
-It is not a concern for web developers only, but also a question of political will and of moral obligation now enshrined in the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
-Article 9 of the Convention requires that appropriate measures are taken to ensure access for persons with disabilities, on equal basis with others, to inter alia information and communication technologies, including the Internet.
+Web accessibility is not just about technical standards, web architecture and design.
+It is an issue of political will and of moral obligation, now enshrined in the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
+Article 9 of the Convention, to which the EU is a party, requires that appropriate measures are taken to ensure access for persons with disabilities, on equal basis with others, to inter alia information and communication technologies, including the Internet.

 The Commission is providing financial support to research on web accessibility and accessible technology, and to the deployment of solutions through its RTD programmes.

-The Commission is committed to setting an example of good practice in Web accessibility.
+The Commission is committed to leading by example for Web accessibility.
 Since January 2010, all new EUROPA websites have been created in compliance with WCAG 2.0, level AA success criteria.
 Additionally, the Information Providers Guide details the accessibility requirements that everyone who develops and publishes material for EUROPA websites has to conform with.